 First the excitement and athletes arrive usually a week or two before the race.
 Usually held on the second Saturday in October, The week before the race, is your opportunity to see all the athletes in their last little bit of preparation, on the beach on the road etc.

-Like most race expo’s this is a good opportunity to get some discounts on selected gear, usually you’ll find 10-25% off selected items or your can always ask the vendor for special expo pricing and most will provide some sort of deal.
+Like most race expo’s this is a good opportunity to get score some nice discounts on selected gear, usually you’ll find 10-50% off selected items or your can always ask the vendor for special expo pricing and most will provide some sort of deal.
 The village is typically opened the week before the race and throughout race weekend.

 The main hub and the official race hotel venue King Kamehameha’s Kona Beach Hotel .
 This hotel serves as the principal staging area and main meeting venue for most of the official race activities (athlete meetings, press room, volunteer organization, sponsor events, Ironman shop, etc.,).